BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-paradigms.md

       title: "Declarative Languages - Logic"
       questions:
         - "What query would result in a <code>yes</code> response according to the prerequisite rules above?"
         - "In your own words, what does the <code>take_before</code> clause specify, and how does it do so?"
+        - "Write a <a href=\"https://en.wikipedia.org/wiki/Horn_clause#Definition\">Horn Clause</a> that specifies that one might go outside if it is warm and not raining outside."
     - model: |
         <script type="syntaxhighlighter" class="brush: prolog"><![CDATA[
          % From https://en.wikipedia.org/wiki/Prolog